Phantom

 Moreover, we included two additional image sets:

-1) We added titanium pins in the spine, therefore beam hardening occured after CT simulation.
+1) We added titanium pins in the spine, therefore beam hardening occured

 2) We increased and decreased the noise level of the CT simulation